typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

         IF total_rows < 1 THEN
             RAISE EXCEPTION 'No rows need to be synced';
         END IF;

-        -- Update the products in the temporary table as synced -- This action will be undone if the query fails or if Typesense -- rejects the upsert
-        UPDATE public.products_sync_tracker
-        SET is_synced = TRUE
-        WHERE product_id IN (SELECT product_id FROM updated_rows);

         -- Cast the soon-to-be synced rows into a Typesense interpretable format WITH row_data AS (